Nomansiddiq/Operating-Systems/README.md

 # Operating-Systems
-Some C language code
+Some C language code and
-Ubuntu Operating system command line work
 Operating System Concepts